aj-enns/ghcp-download-usage/README.md

 # ghcp-download-usage

 ## Overview
 This project provides an Azure Automation Runbook (PowerShell) that downloads GitHub Copilot user adoption metrics and uploads the data to Azure Blob Storage.
 Infrastructure is managed using Bicep (IaC) files for secure, repeatable deployments.
+The solution uses Azure Managed Identity for secure, key-less authentication to Azure Storage.

 ## What It Does
 - Calls the GitHub Copilot API to retrieve user adoption metrics.
 - Stores the data as JSON in Azure Blob Storage.
 - Uses Azure Automation Account variables for secrets and configuration.
+- Uses Azure Managed Identity for secure, key-less authentication to Azure Storage.
 - Deploys all Azure resources using Bicep (infra/ folder).
 - Supports CI/CD deployment via GitHub Actions.